RahulParajuli/RahulParajuli/README.md

 <!-- ![visitors](https://visitor-badge-reloaded.herokuapp.com/badge?page_id=RahulParajuli.RahulParajuli&color=00cf00) -->

 ## I'm a  Developer and Learner!
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other developers.
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Learn the core idea of machine learning.
-- 🔭 I’m currently working at Eydean Inc
 - 🌱 I’m currently learning Machine Learning
 - 📫 How to reach me: rahul.parajuli27@gmail.com
-- ⚡ Fun fact: I binge code, beside that I love swimming, play basketball and also love lofi musics.
+- ⚡ Fun fact: Every thing starts with "HELLO WORLD"
 <!-- - 👯 I’ -->
 <!-- - 🤔 I’m looking for help with  -->